by Michael Damico

 Art Season Planning Basics

 The place to begin thinking about your upcoming art season is actually on your calendar.
-Mark all the deadlines for shows or submissions and work backward from there.
+Start by marking all the deadlines for shows or submissions and work backward from there.
 Think about how much time you want to prepare for each.
-Then set notices to remind you on your phone, printed, or online calendar.
+Then set reminders on your phone, as well as printed and online calendars.
 It doesn’t matter what method you choose.
 Simply find a way to remind yourself, “Hey!
 It’s time to get started on this!”
 Then, consider what items you need to create or have on hand.

 There are more considerations, depending on your style of art.
-For example, if you’re a painter, you might want to think about getting as many of your works scanned as you’ll need to show during the upcoming seasons.
-We scan artwork for shows and the like on a regular basis.
+For example, if you’re a painter, consider scanning as many of your works as you’ll need to show during the upcoming seasons.
+We scan artwork for shows and other events on a regular basis.
 Doing so allows our artist customers to be postured for whatever opportunities arise.
 Plus, scanning ahead of time is a good way to get some of the heavier costs out of the way early in the season.

 Planning for Unexpected Opportunities

 As an alternative, I suggest marking up your originals to the amount needed to cover the cost of scanning.
 Yes, you still incur some up-front/out-of-pocket costs.
 But in the long-run, you’ll be capitalizing on more opportunity because of how quickly you’re able to provide a client with a result.
 Additionally, prepping for your art season ahead of time means you’re already prepared for anything unexpected.
 For example, you may be presented with a sudden opportunity to do a show.
-Since your items are already scanned and in our files, you can get your products so much faster than if you had to go through the entire process of scanning, proofing, printing, and framing just before the show.
+Since your items are already scanned and in our files, you can get your products much faster.
+How?
+Think about going through the entire process of scanning, proofing, printing, and framing just before the show.

 Consider Your Art Season Objectives